Boeing Classic notebook: Kirk Triplett ties for 29th in “home” event

 Triplett, who went to the University of Nevada, is a Pullman High School grad and a Washington State football fan.
 His father was a purchasing executive at WSU.

 “I like to see them do well,” said Triplett, who lives in Scottsdale, Ariz.
 “I’m not going to live and die — if you’re a Cougar fan, you couldn’t live or die.
 You enjoy the good years and forget the bad years.
-They are quite entertaining now with Coach Leach.”
+They are quite entertaining now with Coach (Mike) Leach.”

 Loving his debut at Snoqualmie